 The Imp - Carved foam hand puppet.
 Provided initial character designs.
 Worked with puppet builder throughout the process to ensure the character met the artistic needs of the piece.
 Character initially appears evil, but is later revealed to be good.
 Directed puppeteer on set, working on performance and voice.
 Built and performed by John E. Kennedy (Sesame Street, Muppets).

-The Thing - Creature performed by actor in prothestics and makeup.
-Worked with Makeup FX artist on design, from blue sky concepts down to what we actually build on limited budget.
+The Thing - Creature performed by actor in prosthetics and makeup.
+Worked with Makeup FX artist on design, from blue sky concepts down to what we could actually build on a limited budget.
 Prepared look books.
 Designed costume.
 Sourced all materials for makeup and costume.
 Makeup FX lead: Thomas Blasco

 The Evil Doll - converted a porcelain doll into a puppet.
 Modified arms and legs to move, replaced eyes with dimmable glowing LEDs.
 In addition to designing the character, I was the primary builder, with assisstance from John Kennedy, and performed the puppet in several shots.